joestringer/togeojson/README.md

 The output is a Javascript object of GeoJSON data.
 You can convert it to a string with [JSON.stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) or use it directly in libraries like [mapbox.js](http://www.mapbox.com/mapbox.js/).

-### `toGeoJSON.gpx(doc)`

-Convert a GPX document to GeoJSON.
-The first argument, `doc`, must be a GPX document as an XML DOM - not as a string.
-You can get this using jQuery's default `.ajax` function or using a bare XMLHttpRequest with the `.response` property holding an XML DOM.

-The output is a Javascript object of GeoJSON data, same as `.kml` outputs.

 ## Node.js